 Also, it allows you to backup system, disk or partition per your needs.
 And you can schedule automatic backup them to get multiple versions by daily/weekly/monthly backup plus incremental or differential backup.
 Follow the steps below to protect your data continuously.

 Step 1.
 Download AOMEI Backupper Standard and install it on your computer.
 Then, launch it, click Backup and File Backup.

 Step 2.
 Click Add File or Add Folder to select your important data.
 Then, select a backup destination to store them.
 If it's an external disk, please connect it first.

-Restore from a system restore point in Windows 10/11 if needed
+Way 1: Restore system from a restore point in normal mode

 Step 1.
 Go to the System Properties window where you configure and create system restore point.
 Then, scroll down to the System Restore section and click System Restore.

 Step 2.
 Here you will see the system restore wizard with a brief introduction.
 Click Next.

 Step 3.
 Select the latest restore point(if possible), it will contain all items except for the software, drivers, or updates causing problems.

 Step 4.
 To be confirmed, you can click Scan for affected programs.
 Then, you will see all the programs and drivers that will be deleted or restored.
 But the restored program or drivers might not function properly until you do a full reinstall.

 Step 5.
 Then, you will go back to the window where you are asked to select a restore point.
 Select the latest one and click Next.

 Step 6.
 Confirm the selected restore point and click Finish to start the restore operation.

 It may take at least 15 minutes or more, when your computer goes back to the desktop, you are now in the selected restore point.
 You can check if the problem still persists.